 Before a contractor can begin work/services on any AACo site, they must understand the known hazards and the scope of works/services required by AACo.
 The common hazards on an AACo site are defined in this Contractor Handbook.
-The contractor will be invited to self-register with AACo's Contractor Management System via 'myosh' and provide all relevant documentation and information via the online program for review for the confirmed engagement to provide services/works for AACo.

 All Contractors must: